anastasiiakim/PRANC/README.md

 ./pranc -cons <unranked-tree-file-name>
 ```
 * ```<unranked-tree-file-name>``` contains unranked trees in the Newick format.
 The branch lengths will be ignored if given.
-* The program outputs greedy consensus tree without branch lengths (*outGreedyCons.txt*).
-The method is different from the usual one (i.e. the one in *Phylip* (Majority consensus (extended) in *consense*)).
+* The program outputs greedy consensus tree without branch lengths (*outGreedyCons.txt*). <!-- The method is different from the usual one (i.e. the one in *Phylip* (Majority consensus (extended) in *consense*)).
 This method outputs a tree that has a maximum score, where score is determined by summing the frequencies of compatible clades.
-Ties resolved randomly.
+Ties resolved randomly. -->
-*  *Important note*: currently the program can only work with taxa named t1, t2, t3, etc. Please rename your taxa names before running this option.
+*  *Important note*: currently the program can only work with taxa named t1, t2, t3, etc (up to t9).
+It also can work with taxa named A, B, C, D, ..., Z. Please rename your taxa names before running this option.
 ```
 ./pranc -like_nonni <species-tree-file-name> -rgt <ranked-tree-file-name>
 ./pranc -like_nonni <species-tree-file-name> -ugt <unranked-tree-file-name>